Me and the Big C

 I'm starting to get used to these unplanned hurdles on my healing journey.
 For the last few months I have not had any control.
 It's like being on a rollercoaster ride that I didn't ask to get on and it just won't stop.
 Which let me tell you is very hard when you are a type-A project manager like me, not having any control over the trajectory of my life and putting all my faith in a medical team to call all the shots – no matter how competent they are – is hard.

-By July my Oncologist agreed my treatment plan; chemotherapy, followed by radiation then hormone (endocrine) therapy - starting from mid-August.
-I think the word ‘chemo’ scares me just as much as the word ‘cancer’, if I’m being honest.
-Still, I need to continue to remind myself to count my blessings that my cancer was caught in time for it to be treatable.
+By July, my oncologist finalized my treatment plan: chemotherapy, followed by radiation, then hormone and targeted therapy.
+If I’m being honest, the word “chemo” scared me just as much as the word “cancer.”
+Still, I had to keep reminding myself to count my blessings, my cancer had been caught in time to be treated.
 I was one of the lucky ones.
-And all my bad days amount to living a long life.
-And a long life means I'll get to repay the debt of kindness I've received on my healing journey from my family and friends and pay it forward to whoever needs it next.
+Every difficult day was a step toward a longer life, and a longer life meant I would have the chance to repay the kindness I had received from my family and friends and pay it forward to those who would need it next.

 Please self-check regularly, and get anything anywhere on your body you aren’t sure about checked out by your doctor early.
 And prioritise your health over everything else in your busy schedules.
 If you do, then my sharing this will have meant something.